Neevia

 -hidetoolbar Specifies if PDF viewer should hide toolbar when output file is displayed

--centerwindow Specifies if PDF viewer should position the document's window in the center of the screen
+-centerwindow Specifies if PDF viewer should position the document window in the center of

 Example: